trducnuygen/RUDAS/README.md

 **Abstract:**

-* Efficiently rescaling a large dataset by filtering samples based on age scores accumulated during warm-up training of a lightweight backbone network.
+* Efficiently rescaling a large dataset by filtering samples based on age scores accumulated during training of a lightweight backbone network.
-* A unified collection of sensitivity-filtered images forming a compact yet challenging subset that preserves the relative difficulty of the full dataset.
+* A unified collection of filtered images forming a compact yet challenging subset that preserves the diversity, difficulty, and representativeness of the full dataset.
-* An application to rescaling two large datasets — ImageNet and Places365 — to obtain rescaled subsets at multiple retention ratios $r$.
+* An application to rescaling two large datasets — ImageNet and Places365 — to obtain rescaled subsets at multiple preservation rates $r$.
-* Experimental results for image classification validate the representativeness of the rescaled subsets across multiple lightweight architectures.
+* Experimental results for image classification validate the criteria of a good rescaled subsets across multiple CNN backbones.
 * Strong performance on a rescaled subset is indicative of strong performance on the full dataset, allowing researchers to save time and computational cost during early network development.

 **Note**: